Acoustic Christmas

 Consumer Notes

 I feel compelled to point out that Acoustic Christmas, which runs just 12 tracks, includes two versions of the same song, "O Come, All Ye Faithful" - and that strikes me as just lazy.
-Also, one of those versions is billed as Wynton Marsalis featuring Marcus Roberts, but only Roberts (a pianist) appears on the track.
+Also, one of those versions is billed as Wynton Marsalis featuring Marcus Roberts, perhaps because it is taken from Marsalis' album Crescent City Christmas Card.
+But, only Roberts - the pianist in Marsalis' band - appears on the track. [top of page]